4 Air Pollution Effects on Skin and What You Can Do to Minimize Them

 Cracks Are Beginning to Appear

-Have you begun noticing the signs of aging on your face?
+Have you begun noticing the on your face?
 Lines are quickly appearing and your skin feels slack and sensitive.
 That UV radiation affects the quality of your skin is not new information.
 Research published in Molecules in 2014 described it as “one of the most important environmental health hazards” and a well-known cause of wrinkling, pigmentary changes, thinning, among others.

 Couple UV radiation with ground-level ozone (when nitrogen oxide mixes with volatile organic compounds) and your skin has an express ticket to the future.
 A 2019 German study, “Skin Damage by Tropospheric Ozone” discussed evidence that long-term exposure to O3 leads to premature aging.